kristianboogert/ISHA/README.md

 # TODO

-- update exerciseCreator so a tracker type is now per body part
-- update fugl-meyer class to handle hand tracking
+- update exerciseCreator and fugl-meyer class to handle hand tracking
 - update exerciseCreator so repeating an exercise is possible
 - update fugl-meyer so repeating an exercise is possible
-- update exerciseCreator to look at hand rotation
-- update fuglMeyer to look at hand rotation